AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 Add links from layer to project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This tool allows you to add links from a vector layer to your existing project network.
+The fields usage is straightforward: in *Project path*, you add the project's path in your
+machine, then select a vector layer that corresponds to the new links you want to add to
+your project, and indicate the layer fields that correspond to the link type, direction, and
+modes.
+Notice that this tool doesn't require a node layer, nor does it require fields such
+as ``a_node`` or ``b_node``, as it will use the existing numbering in the project.

 .. image:: images/processing_provider_new_links_to_project.png
     :align: center
     :alt: Processing provider add new links from layer to project

 Add/Renumber nodes from layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-One can also add or renumber nodes in an AequilibraE project to match a layer of centroids.
+You can also add or renumber nodes in an AequilibraE project to match a layer of centroids.
 Just select or import the centroids layer, specify the node ID you want to match, and the output folder.